 After this process, the mold is left to cool down before a second trimming takes place.
-A skilled technician uses multiple burs, cutting wheels and a bit of artistry to create a well-fitted custom appliance.
+A skilled technician uses multiple burs, cutting wheels, and a bit of artistry to create a well-fitted custom appliance.

 Step 4: Delivery

-When the dental guard is finished, it is delivered to the customer to try it in and check for fit and comfort.
+When the dental guard is finished, it is delivered to the customer to try on and check for fit and comfort.
 The guard should be stable and not cause any kind of pain or discomfort.

-A professionally made dental night guard can relieve the pain and discomfort caused by teeth grinding and jaw clenching and also protect the teeth from further damage (weakening, breakage, flattening).
+A professionally made dental night guard can relieve the pain and discomfort caused by teeth grinding and jaw clenching, plus protect teeth from further damage (weakening, breakage, flattening).

 - Emotions, like stress, frustration, anger, or anxiety

 - Personality, either hyperactive, competitive or aggressive

-- Malocclusion, which is the abnormal alignment of the teeth
+- Malocclusion which is the abnormal alignment of the teeth

 - Sleep problems